Renaud Barbaras: Research

-"We began our inquiry on the being of the intramondaneous subject with the relation, phenomenologically attested, between perception and movement.
+"We began our inquiry on the being of the intramondaneous (Note: intramondaneous (or intramondane or innerworldly) refers to something that occurs or is situated in the physical world, universe, or a specific system.) subject with the relation, phenomenologically attested, between perception and movement.
 Now, this relation no longer represents any difficulty.
 It is plainly justified by the fact desire consists in experiencing its own limits.
 Indeed, since perception is only possible through the limitation of a totality, every perception essentially calls for its overtaking by a movement.
 Perceiving, in the end, is always passing to something else.
 And this doesn't only mean that a perception may give way to another perception, but that perception consists in giving way to something else because, since perception is desire, a reality is only to be grasped as something essentially missing."
+(Note: Le désir et la distance (1999), Vrin, p.
+151.)